 Everything on a Seder plate carries symbolism and purpose.
-But two years ago, my daughter became a vegetarian.
+But then, my daughter became a vegetarian.
 She was bothered by the bone that is traditionally displayed on the Seder plate.

 So we did what any family would do: improvise.

 We spoke with other vegetarians and discovered they replaced the bone with a beet.
 She’s not bothered by the egg on the Seder plate, but some replace it with an avocado pit.
 It carries similar symbolism, but without involving animals.
 There are even new additions to the Seder plate such as adding an orange to represent gender equality.

 Then there’s the meal.
 There’s some debate in my household about what’s allowed.
 My husband’s family has Sephardic roots (mainly Southern European) and observe different food customs, allowing beans and corn, for example, whereas my Eastern European ancestors did not.
 Last year, we had a lively discussion about quinoa!
 The verdict?
 We ate it!

 And I still enjoy some of the foods from my childhood, including gefilte fish and chicken soup with matzo balls.
 It’s fun to experiment with matzo over the week-long holiday.
 We also enjoy a visit to the Model Matzha Bakery at the Louis S. Wolk Jewish Community Center of Greater Rochester.

 Although my husband and I have adopted new customs, some are nice to hang on to from our childhood, like:

 - Find a hidden piece of matzo after the meal